Tabb Middle School Tiger Times

 Order Your Yearbook!

-Orders must be placed by January 31, 2019 to receive the early bird special cost of $40 plus an additional $5.00 for personalization.
-Orders forms will be sent home with students in their English class and attached to this email.
-Checks are to be made payable to Candid Color.
+Orders must have been placed by January 31, 2019 to receive the early bird special cost of $40 plus an additional $5.00 for personalization.
 Online orders will continue until March 28 but after January 31 yearbooks will cost $45 and yearbooks can no longer be personalized.
 Please contact Candid Color at 703-590-0187 with any questions.

 TMS Behavior Expectations